 8.1 Board of Directors.
 The Board of Directors shall exercise such powers and controls as are usually exercised by governing boards and between meetings of the Association shall have control of its affairs with powers to act on its behalf.

 8.2 Membership of the Board.
-The Board of Directors shall consist of the Officers elected at the Annual Meeting together with the President who succeeds automatically to office from the position of President Elect, the Chairpersons of the Judiciary, Friend of the Court Liaison, and the PR/Community Liaison Committees, plus the most current past President of the Association who is willing and able to serve, the President(s) of the New Lawyers Section, and the four Directors at Large elected at the Annual Meeting, all of whom shall be voting members of the Board.
+The Board of Directors shall consist of the Officers elected at the Annual Meeting together with the President who succeeds automatically to office from the position of President Elect, the Chairpersons of the Judiciary and the Community Liaison Committees, plus the most current past President of the Association who is willing and able to serve, the President(s) of the New Lawyers Section, and the six Directors at Large elected at the Annual Meeting, all of whom shall be voting members of the Board.
 All members of the Board shall be members in good standing of the Association.
 The Executive Committee shall be comprised of the President, President Elect, Vice President, Treasurer, and Secretary.

 8.3 Executive Committee.
 The Executive Committee shall provide support and guidance to the Executive Director in discussing proposed topics for meetings of the Board of Directors, developing Board meeting agendas, and bringing relevant issues to the Executive Director for discussion and possible addition to Board meeting agendas.

 8.4 Terms of Office.
 The term of office shall be for one (1) year, commencing July 1, or until successors are elected and qualified.